Gavin-Dreyer/Sprint-Challenge-State-Management-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What problem does the context API help solve?

+Context APIs help solve prop drilling.

 - [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+The store is what contains our application states.
+Actions are what trigger the specific state we want to affect.
+Reducers are what we use to actually affect the state we are looking to change.

 - [ ] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

+Application state is the immutable.
+Component state mutates.
+If we have component state throughout our app and mutate it, it can cause bugs.
+This is why we use application state, which when we want to change a part of the state, we make a copy and re-render that copy.

 - [ ] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

+Redux-thunk is middleware that allows us to handle async operations.
+It changes the action-creators by checking to see if the parameter being passed through it is a function, if it is, it dispatches an action.

 - [ ] What is your favorite state management system you've learned and this sprint?
 Please explain why!

+Redux simply because I am most familiar with it at this point.
+I would need more experience with Context APIs to give a better response.

 ## Project Set Up